Steps In The Home Buying Process

 Step 9: Close the Sale

 We will advise you to transfer utilities into your name at the appropriate time.
-The title company will contract you to advise closing monies and signing time.
+The title company will contact you to advise closing monies and signing time.
 Depending on the contract transfer date and possession date will determine when you get your keys.
 Do not have a moving truck or company ready until possession date is determined because loan delays can happen.

 Step 10: Celebrate